MicroEJ/docs/DeviceDeveloperGuide/uiSimulation.rst

 =========

-A major strength of the MicroEJ environment is that it allows applications to be developed and tested in a simulator rather than on the target device, which might not yet be built.
-To make this possible for devices that have a display or controls operated by the user (such as a touch screen or buttons), the simulator must connect to a "mock" of the control panel (the "Front Panel") of the device.
+A major strength of the MicroEJ environment is that it allows applications to be developed and tested in a Simulator rather than on the target device, which might not yet be built.
+To make this possible for devices that have a display or controls operated by the user (such as a touch screen or buttons), the Simulator must connect to a "mock" of the control panel (the "Front Panel") of the device.
 This mock is called the *mockFP*.
-The mockFP generates a graphical representation of the required front panel, and is displayed in a window on the user's development machine when the application is executed in the simulator.
+The mockFP generates a graphical representation of the required front panel, and is displayed in a window on the user's development machine when the application is executed in the Simulator.
 The mockFP is the equivalent of the three embedded modules (Display, Inputs and LED) of the MicroEJ Platform (see :ref:`section_microui`).